-class cryptography.hazmat.primitives.poly1305.Poly1305(key) Added in version 2.7.
+class cryptography.hazmat.primitives.poly1305.Poly1305(key)

 Warning: Using the same key to generate tags for multiple messages allows an attacker to forge tags.
 Always generate a new key per message you want to authenticate.
 If you are using this as a MAC for symmetric encryption please use ChaCha20Poly1305 instead.